cdoublev/css/doc/README.md

 Examples of `context.globals` entries are `namespaces` from `@namespace` rules, and the number of `calc-terms` nested in a top-level math function.

-`context.separator` is reset before parsing the originated nodes, to allow a whitespace between tokens.
+`context.separator` is reset before parsing *originated* nodes, to allow a whitespace between tokens.

-`context.trees` allows to traverse root nodes in order to access the root of the current tree with `trees.at(-1)`, find a higher level tree with `trees.findLast(accept)`, etc.
+`context.trees` allows traversing root nodes to access the root of the current tree with `trees.at(-1)`, find a higher level tree with `trees.findLast(accept)`, etc.

-A context must be initially created by the parser entry point with an optional instance of `CSSStyleSheet`, `CSSRule`, `CSSFontFeatureValuesMap`, `CSSStyleDeclaration`, or one or more rule production names (to create an arbitrary context).
+A context is initially created by the parser entry point with an optional instance of `CSSStyleSheet`, `CSSRule`, `CSSFontFeatureValuesMap`, `CSSStyleDeclaration`, or one or more rule production names (to create an arbitrary context).
 Any other context value is assumed to be an instance of `Element`.

 It can be overriden in `configure` transition actions, eg. by returning `{ ...context, strict: true }`.